Samsung/tizen-docs/docs/platform/release-notes/tizen-9-0-m2.md

   - Includes features for enabling and disabling Wi-Fi Aware, handling session termination, and discovering nearby services.
   - Enhanced capabilities for establishing secure data paths and managing peer connections.
 - Bluetooth
-  - New disconnection error type to handle MIC failure bas been added.
+  - New disconnection error type to handle MIC failure has been added.

 #### Fixes